-“The Mace team did an excellent presentation on interview skills and provided one-to-one support looking at BAME women’s CVs, they helped some write a CV from scratch, and others improve and update their CVs.”
+“The Mace team did an excellent presentation on interview skills and provided one-to-one support looking at ethnically diversewomen’s CVs, they helped some write a CV from scratch, and others improve and update their CVs.”

 This programme differs from the existing models as it provides a long term sustainable model of community investment.
 After the success of our first CV Clinic, the Abbey Centre secured funding from the Big Lottery to employ a part-time employee and upscale this work to a wider community.
 Other unique features of this programme include a bespoke interview skills workshop and an individual skills matrix to identify participants’ areas of development.

 Based on the feedback from this matrix, Mace further developed a Digital Skills based workshop.
 Mace staff volunteered and offered one-to-with with a participants and help them enhance their CV using Microsoft Word as well as showing them commonly used software.

 To find out more about the workshop, click the link below.